Bower Manuscript: Medical treatises

 Part I has 5 leaves, and the incomplete treatise ends abruptly.
 It is a fragment of a treatise on garlic, it medicinal properties and recipes, its use for eye diseases.
 It opens with a flowery description of the Himalayas, where a group of rishis reside, interested in the names and properties of medicinal plants.
-It mentions Vedic sages such as Ātreya, Hārīta, Parāśara, Bhela, Garga, Śāmbavya, Suśruta, Vasiṣṭha, Karāla, and Kāpya.
+It mentions Hindu sages such as Ātreya, Hārīta, Parāśara, Bhela, Garga, Śāmbavya, Suśruta, Vasiṣṭha, Karāla, and Kāpya.
 Suśruta, whose curiosity is aroused by a particular plant, approaches muni Kāśirāja, enquiring about the nature of this plant.
 Kāśīrāja, granting his request, tells him about the origin of the plant, which proves to be garlic (Sanskrit laśuna), its properties and uses.
 The section on garlic consists of 43 verses in poetic meter.
 This section also mentions the ancient Indian tradition of "garlic festival", as well as a mention of sage Sushruta in Benares (Varanasi).
 This is the part where the initial 43 verses are in eighteen different, uncommon meters (Sanskrit prosody) such as the vasanta tilaka, trishtubh and arya, while the verses thereafter are in the shloka style.
 The verses credit the knowledge to past sages.
 Verse 9, for example, attributes the knowledge to Susruta, who received it from the sage king of Kashi.

 Part II abruptly ends on the 33rd folio of the Bower manuscript.
 It is voluminous, relative to the other six treatises, and contains medical prescriptions sections on powder, medicated ghee (clarified butter), oil, elixirs, aphrodisiacs, decoctions, dyes and ointments.
 It opens with a salutation addressed to the Tathāgatas, contains, as stated by the scribe, the Navanītaka text (lit. "cream" text), a standard manual (siddhasaṃkarṣa).
 Then it states its intention to provide 16 chapters of prescriptions (but the surviving fragment only provides 14, ending abruptly).
 According to G.J.
 Meulenbeld, "an important peculiarity of the Bower MS consists of its varying attitude towards the number of the doṣas [humours].
 In many instances, it accepts the traditional number of three, vāta, pitta, and kapha, but in a smaller number of passages it also appears to accept blood (rakta) as a doṣa."

 Part III consists of 4 leaves and also ends abruptly on the obverse side of the folio (Part IV starts on reverse).
 It starts with the symbol Om as usual with the other treatises, and is a short treatise on 14 prescription formulary in a manner similar to Part II.
 It consists of 72 shlokas.
 It is a fragment whose contents correspond to chapters one to three of the Part II.